by Erin Doane, Curator

 Since finding Judge Baker’s original tusk proved impossible, the board turned to having a model made for display.
 They contacted the American Museum of Natural History in New York City to inquire if they could create such a model.
 In response, the folks at the Natural History Museum offered an actual mammoth tusk from their collection that had been found in Alaska.
 All the Historical Society board had to do was pay for the tusk’s preservation treatment, which totaled $9 ($3 an hour for three hours’ labor), and the tusk was theirs.
 The board readily agreed and a member of the Natural History Museum and his wife loaded the tusk into their station wagon and drove it up to Elmira.

-In my imagination, our mammoth tusk was brought to Elmira
+my imagination, our mammoth tusk was brought to Elmira in something like this 1950 Willys station wagon. |

-The mammoth tusk went on display in the Chemung County’s Historical Society’s new museum on William Street and then came over here to 415 East Water Street in the 1980s when CCHS moved into the old Chemung Canal Bank building.
+The mammoth tusk went on display in the Chemung County Historical Society’s new museum on William Street and then came over here to 415 East Water Street in the 1980s when CCHS moved into the old Chemung Canal Bank building.
 Today, you can still come and visit the ~11,000-year-old artifact prominently display in our Bank Gallery.